Sunday, October 29, 2017

 (William Christen collection)

-Like this blog on Facebook | Follow me on Twitter
+Like this blog on Facebook | Follow me on Twitter | My YouTube videos

-Jim Clifford, shown in Confederate attire in the 1980s,
+Jim Clifford, shown in Confederate

 was a "major" in "The Battle-field Expeditionary

 Force" of Fred Cross.
-(Photo: William Christen collection)

 In the 1940s, when he was in his 70s, Cross traveled from his Cape Cod-style house near railroad tracks in South Royalston, Mass., to his second home in Florida.
 He went by bus because trains didn't stop at battlefields.
-A first-class Civil War geek, Cross refused to stay in tourist hotels during his trips south.
+A first-class Civil War aficiando, Cross refused to stay in tourist hotels during his trips south.
 Instead, he preferred to sleep and eat in historic homes on battlefields, where he enjoyed talking with descendants of those who lived at the sites during the war.

 "He would not sponge on any of the battlefield folks he stayed with," insisted Cross' friend, Jim Clifford, years later.
-And although he was a Yankee -- "one hundred percent Massachusetts" -- Cross was well-liked by his Southern hosts.
-"I'll say this for 'general' Cross," the man remembered, "he appreciated a good soldier and a brave man on either side and said so!"
+"One hundred percent Massachusetts," Cross bragged of his Yankee roots, but his Southern hosts loved him anyway.

 And when you walked hallowed ground with General Cross, oh, what an experience that was.